institutional/grin-transfer/README.md

 - **Decrypted**: Ready-to-use `.tar.gz` archives containing book page images and metadata

 **Duplicate Detection**: For S3-compatible storage, the download system uses Google's native ETags to avoid redundant downloads.
 When a file already exists with the same ETag, the download is skipped entirely, saving bandwidth and time.

+**Force Mode**: Use `--force` to skip ETag checks and overwrite existing files.
+This forces a fresh download regardless of whether the file already exists.

 **GPG Requirements**: The system requires `gpg` to be installed and configured for automatic decryption.
 If decryption fails, the encrypted archive is still saved successfully.